 Celebrate your beer-brewing love in your unity ceremony #Ceremony Advice#beer#homebrewer#steal-this-idea#unity ceremony September 26 | Catherine Clark bijouxandbits Photo by Port City Photography SarahKat & Ryan brew their own beer, so adding this hobby into their ceremony was perfect.
 Here's how they incorporated the process and ingredients into their ceremony.
 Neither of us are any specific kind of religious, so we crafted our entire ceremony around the metaphor of beer creation.
 We included our closest friends in our bridal party, and while my Maid of Honor, Erin, and Ryan's Best Man/brother, Cameron, explained the symbolism, each friend added a component used in beer crafting to a bowl where they were all mixed together.
 Now I know you want to see the rest of SarahKat & Ryan's Firefly and steampunk Maine woods wedding, so head on over.
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark (aka Superman) is Offbeat Bride's Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Flora & Kristy's full moon fairytale wedding by the sea NEXT To DIY or not to DIY: Finding your niche in the creative scale Show/Hide comments [ 3 ] Wow I might have to steal this.
 It is kind of amazing 1 agrees Reply My fiance will LOVE THIS!
 Reply This is FANTASTIC!
 I've tried googling the explanation of the symbolism.
 Can anyone help me with how this is done???
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.